 Littlefield House

-George Littlefield, a Captain during the Civil War, built the large, Victorian Littlefield home in 1893.
-It is said that Littlefield would lock his wife, Alice, in the attic when he traveled, in fear that she may be kidnapped in his absence.
-Family members have denied these claims, but folklore says that she can still be seen from the second story windows.
+George Littlefield, a Captain during the Civil War, built the large Victorian Littlefield home in 1893.
+It is said that Littlefield would lock his wife, Alice, in the attic when he traveled, in fear that she might be kidnapped in his absence.
+Family members have denied these claims, but folklore says that she can still be seen from the second-story windows.
 Alice and George were both buried in Oakwood Cemetery after their deaths.
-The Littlefield House is now owned by the University of Texas and closed to the public, but you can explore the grounds.
+The Littlefield House is now owned by the University of Texas and closed to the public, but visitors can explore the grounds.

 Texas State Capitol Building

 The Texas State Capitol building was constructed in 1882.
 A beloved Texas landmark and architectural masterpiece, this historic establishment has welcomed both dignitaries and regular visitors alike.
-It has been said that the ghosts of the Capital don’t keep a schedule, and show themselves year round to both visitors and political officials.
+It has been said that the ghosts of the Capitol don’t keep a schedule and show themselves year-round to both visitors and political officials.
 Sightings include Comptroller Robert Marshall Love, frequently spotted on the many free tours of the complex.
-Other spooky encounters include handprints on the windows that can’t be scrubbed off, and will reappear even if a window has been replaced.
+Other spooky encounters include handprints on the windows that can’t be scrubbed off and will reappear even if a window has been replaced.

-For ages 12 and older, Pioneer Farms hosts evening ghost tours every Saturday in October & November.
-The flashlight haunted history walk explores many of the haunted buildings outside the living history museum.
+For ages 12 and older, Pioneer Farms hosts evening ghost tours on the first Saturday of the month.
+The Flashlight Haunted History Walk explores many of the haunted buildings located outside the Living History Museum.

 Looking for a more immersive experience?
-Join a public séance session at The VORTEX with The Austin Séance October 26-29, 2023.
-Learn about tools used by working mediums and participate in a modern recreation of an old-time seance.
+Join a public séance session at The VORTEX with The Austin Séance.
+Learn about tools used by working mediums and participate in a modern recreation of an old-time seance!

 Find more ways to explore the haunted and scary this spooky season on our blog or events calendar.